ousbayaa/webtesting-i-guided/README.md

 - [ ] **CD into the folder** where you cloned **your fork**.

 Please follow along as the instructor uses _Test Driven Development (TDD)_ to implement the `add()` feature of a simple `calculator`.

+## Requirements

+- a user should have a username and a password
+- a user should have an 'asAdmin' property that should be true or false
+- the username should be at least 2 characters long